Alphasite/postit/README.md

 You will be prompted for a master password (if this is your first time running the system, you will be setting your master password)

 From here, there you have to option of creating a keychain, then adding a password.
 Once you have a keychain and a password, you can add or delete keychains and add, edit, or delete passwords.

+When entering the master password, avoid closing the dialog box because the system will crash.